davewalker60/pmdup/pages/travel-tips-faq.md

 # Can I use American money?

 Most people will accept USD, but you'll ***always*** get a horrible exchange rate.
 Before traveling, we recommend [acquiring some pesos from your local bank](acquiring-pesos.md).

+# Does "don't drink the water" apply to QRoo?

+Yes, even most locals experience intestinal distress by drinking water from the tap.
+Most lodging places, including Las Arenas, provide drinking water in 20-litre containers.
+We recommend bringing a sturdy water bottle with you and using it to avoid filling the landfill with small plastic bottles.

+# And what about eating raw fruits and vegetables?

+Eating improperly-washed fruits and vegetables raw also can result in intestinal distress.
+Cooking them and/or soaking them in water with disinfectant drop kills the bacteria.
+Restaurants are, for the most part, extremely safe.
+It's a tourist town and a bad reputation travels fast, so they understand the need to prepare the food correctly.

+# Will my cell phone work there?

+Yes, cell reception is prevalent throughout the Riviera Maya, but [make sure your cell plan includes Mexico](./cell-phones.md) and/or keep your phone in airplane mode and rely on the equally-prevalent WiFi.

 # Where in Puerto Morelos does camp take place?